-- The BS in the Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+- Accredited by the Engineering Accreditation Commission of ABET

-- NEW!
-Industrial building (2016-17) includes labs for fluids, manufacturing, robotics and mechatronics, soils and materials testing
+- Facility includes labs for fluids, manufacturing, robotics and mechatronics, soils and materials testing

-- Connection with local engineers and alumni through the Engineering Advisory Board (EAB), which advises students on their education and internships
+- Connection with local engineers and alumni through advising board for education and internships

 4+1 dual degree program

-Qualified students earn bachelor's and MCE, MME, or MEM in 5 years
+Qualified students earn bachelor's and MCE, MME, MEM or MSCS in five years.

 Undergraduate students in civil engineering can start their master’s degree in either civil engineering or engineering management.
 Undergraduate students in mechanical engineering can start their master’s degree in mechanical engineering.